csrdelft/orm/README.md

 or about other instances of the same entity.
 This should be in the Model (or the controller which is not part of this library).

-Entities are placed in the folder `model/entity/` and are named `EntityName.php`.

 #### Variables in an entity

 For each attribute of an entity there must be a public variable.
 These will be used by the model